-Any regulation impact assessment process to be carried out for the standards must include the impact on animals.
+For any proposed legislation, any regulation impact assessment process must include the impact on animals.
 Merely assessing the impacts on the humans affected by changes would ignore the intended beneficiaries of animal protection legislation.

-Rationale for phasing out animal agriculture (including poultry)
+Rationale for phasing out animal agriculture

-The rationale behind the proposal to end the use of animals in agriculture is simply to avoid causing unnecessary suffering as much as possible.
+The rationale behind the proposal to end the use of animals in agriculture is simply to avoid causing suffering as much as possible.

 All farmed animals suffer and they suffer in huge numbers.
 Currently over 600 million animals are bred and killed in Australia each year, the majority of them being chickens.
-That's an incredible 1000 chickens killed per minute.
+That's an incredible 1000 layer hens killed per hour.
 Some of the suffering endured by farmed poultry includes these standard practices:

-- painful beak trimming without pain relief - difficulty eating and drinking due to beak trimming - overcrowding and the pecking and disease this can cause - light-deprivation - induced moulting - catching, handling and killing by unskilled workers - living in a dirty environment, with build up of excreta - lack of freedom - lack of perches, nests and litter for layer hens - bare surroundings - intensive confinement and the bone fractures this can cause - living in their own excrement - permanent confinement - use of invasive surgical procedures without anaesthetic such as castration - unnaturally high egg laying rates - breeding chickens to grow so heavy their legs break - depopulation - food and water deprivation during long painful transportation and the associated - slaughter at very young age (just six weeks for 'meat' chickens) - artificial insemination - separation of mothers and chicks - gassing or macerating day-old "surplus" male chicks in the egg industry - being scalded or cut open alive on kill lines
+- painful beak trimming without pain relief - difficulty eating and drinking due to beak trimming - overcrowding and the pecking and disease this can cause - light-deprivation - induced moulting - catching, handling and killing by unskilled workers - living in a dirty environment, with build up of excreta - lack of freedom - lack of perches, nests and litter for layer hens - bare surroundings - intensive confinement and the bone fractures this can cause - living in their own excrement - permanent confinement - use of invasive surgical procedures without anaesthetic such as castration - unnaturally high egg laying rates - depopulation - food and water deprivation during long painful transportation and the associated stress - slaughter at very young age (just six weeks for 'meat' chickens, 18 months for 'egg' chickens) - artificial insemination - separation of mothers and chicks - gassing or macerating day-old "surplus" male chicks in the egg industry - being scalded or cut open alive on kill lines